adityagovindaraj/adityagovindaraj.github.io/now.md

 # This document is inspired by [Derek Sivers](https://sive.rs/now).

 # Date & Location
-Updated 23rd day of June, 2025, 0922 hours, from my home in Chennai, India.
+Updated 28th day of August, 2025, 0737 hours, from my home in Chennai, India.

 # Weather
-Currently it's 31°C, cloudy & overcast, with some chance of thundershowers, but it feels like 35°C due to sheer humidity.
-The wind is blowing from the west at 16 km/h.
+Currently it's 28°C, very pleasant & overcast.
+It will be a good day to walk outside.
 The beach looks tranquil from my balcony.

 # What I am currently reading
-Hot Water by Bhavika Govil

-Ducks by Kate Beaton

-Trading Composure by Yvan Byeajee
+All Fours by Miranda July

+The Petting Zoo by Brett Singer

 For a full list of books that changed my life, head over [here](https://adityagovindaraj.github.io/books.html)

 # What I am doing now?
-Day-dreaming the wildest stuffs.
-And figuring whether to liquidate Friday's trade or let it ride till Thursday.
+Drinking my morning ginger tea.
+Figuring out my day and weekend.
+I need to make some changes to my trading setup, so I'll work on it.